 - Memory loss

-With an acute overdose of benzos, the onset of symptoms can appear rapidly, however, most people will begin to notice symptoms in an hour or so, but generally no longer than four hours.
-An overdose of any benzo will appear as if the person is severely drunk – impaired balance, impaired motor function, slurred speech, or other mild central nervous system impairments.
+With an acute overdose of benzos, the onset of symptoms can appear rapidly.
+Most people will begin to notice symptoms within 1 hour but it can take up to four hours.
+An overdose of any benzodiazepine will appear as if the person is severely drunk.
+A person who has overdosed on benzodiazepines will exhibit:

 Most people who overdose on benzos will merely get very lethargic and fall asleep.
-However, and especially when combined with other drugs or alcohol, when a person takes an extreme amount of benzos, hospitalization may be required.
+However, especially when combined with other drugs or alcohol, when a person takes an extreme amount of benzodiazepines, hospitalization may be required.
 And while rare, an overdose of benzos can also result in death.

-The elderly and people with chronic illnesses are particularly susceptible to severe benzo symptoms, in part due to the benzodiazepine effect on heart rate
+Elderly people and those with chronic illnesses are particularly susceptible to severe benzo symptoms, in part due to the benzodiazepine effect on heart rate

 Around 34 percent of benzo users who take the drug for six months or longer will experience health issues when they stop taking the drug.
-The first step when it comes to treating for benzo addiction is a safe medical detox process.
+So, the first step in treating benzo addiction is a safe detox and treatment program.

-Cognitive therapies and counseling sessions are both options – anything that gets to the route of the addiction and addresses the psychological problems that may have led to developing a benzo addiction to begin with.
+Cognitive therapies and counseling sessions are both great options – anything that gets to the route of the addiction and addresses the psychological problems that may have led to developing a benzo addiction to begin with.
 With any benzo treatment option, the patient must be in a comfortable and healing environment so that they can have a quality drug treatment experience